leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/25.1.0/usermanual-eConnect-CE-one-day-deployment.md

 <img alt="Item Management import fileds" src="../../images/pwa/one_day_deployment/item_management_imported_fields2.png">
 </kbd>

-After import is clicked, import changes to Reset Button.
+After the import is clicked, import changes to the Reset Button.

-If there are any newly added values in Item type or quality class in Infor M3, then click the “Reset” button, new values will be retrieved from Infor M3 and configure according to config.csv file.
+If there are any newly added values in the Item type or quality class in Infor M3, then click the “Reset” button, new values will be retrieved from Infor M3 and configure according to config.csv file.

 <kbd>
 <img alt="Item Management Reset" src="../../images/pwa/one_day_deployment/item_management_reset.png">